Abby FieldsBranded Content Specialist

 - Driving more traffic to your website: For this goal, you can analyze your number of website visits, amount of active and returning users, and the sources of your web traffic.

 Determining the data you want to analyze is essential.
-Without focusing on specific data sets, you can easily get overwhelmed trying to collect and look at every piece of available information, which wastes time and resources.
+Without focusing on specific data sets, you can easily get overwhelmed trying to collect and look at all the available information, wasting time and resources.

 3. Collecting your data